AmaseCocoa/chillout-theme/README.md

 # chillout-theme
-Misskey/VSCode theme with a calm design.
+Misskey theme with a calm design.